 Caricatures of the NPA types

-This site contains caricatures of the various NPA character types, excerpted from our eBook, "NPA Theory of Personality".
+This site contains caricatures of the various NPA character types, excerpted from our book, "NPA Theory of Personality".
 We suggest that you begin with the sanguine N type.
 Note that the detailed descriptions of the various character types are caricatures that are meant to greatly magnify the specific characteristics, and foibles, of the various types and are not meant to be taken literally.
 The pejorative aspects of the descriptions may be considered to be the potential "worst" qualities of the various types.

 Note that we distinguish between two distinct non-perfectionistic character types having unbridled ambition: the N type and the A type.
 The two should not be confused.
 The N type typically is a sanguine, sociable, smiling individual.
-The A type is a non-sanguine, unsmiling individual who "plays the game" of dominance and submission and is vulnerable to sadomasochistic interactions.
+The A type is a non-sanguine, unsmiling individual who "plays the game" of dominance and submission and is vulnerable to sadomasochistic interactions